TIVerse/pyveda/docs/architecture.md

 ## Scheduler

-The **Adaptive Scheduler** is the brain of PyVeda, responsible for:
+The **Adaptive Scheduler** is the brain of VedaRT, responsible for:

 ### Responsibilities